-Since 1963, Messiah College has been accredited by the Middle States Association of Colleges and Schools, Commission on Higher Education; Accreditation Board for Engineering and Technology, Inc.; The American Dietetic Association; Commission on Accreditation of Athletic Training Education; Commission on Collegiate Nursing Education; Council on Social Work Education; National Association of Schools of Art and Design; National Association of Schools of Music; National Association of Schools of Theatre; National Council on Family Relations - Certified Family Life Educator; and the Pennsylvania State Department of Education.
+Since 1963, Messiah College has been accredited by the Middle States Association of Colleges and Schools, Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104-2680.
+Telephone: 267-284-5000.

+Accreditors Approved by U.S. Secretary of Education: American Dietetic Association, Commission on Accreditation for Dietetics Education; Commission on Collegiate Nursing Education; National Association of Schools of Art and Design, Commission on Accreditation; National Association of Schools of Music, Commission on Accreditation; National Association of Schools of Theatre, Commission on Accreditation.